weynandk/info_threefold/src/docs/whitepapers/README.md

 # ThreeFold Whitepapers
 Here is where you find the vision behind a lot of the parts that make ThreeFold.
+Get inside the heads of the people behind the ThreeFold Project and see why certain choice where made.

 [ThreeFold Whitepaper 1.0.4](./tf_whitepaper_104/tf_whitepaper_104.md)